How to prevent diaper rashes on baby’s skin

-Luckily, most diaper rashes are simply caused by contact with moisture, pee, and poo, sometimes bacterial or yeast infections occur.
-Each type of rash is relatively easy to tell apart, so you know how to manage each cause.
+Luckily, most diaper rashes are caused by contact with moisture, pee, and poo, sometimes bacterial or yeast infections occur.
+Each type of rash is relatively easy to tell apart so that you can manage each cause.

 When urine and stool directly touch the skin, it can lead to skin irritation and inflammation.
-This is very common in infants.
+This is very common in infants and can lead to diaper rash.

 Babies are in wet diapers 24 hours a day!

-For uncomplicated contact dermatitis, I suggest applying a thick layer of zinc oxide cream to the skin.
-You want to use a cram with the highest percentage of zinc you can find.
+For uncomplicated contact dermatitis, I suggest applying a thick layer of zinc oxide cream to a baby’s skin.
+You want to use a diaper rash cream with the highest percentage of zinc you can find.
 40% is usually the highest zinc cream percentage.
 You want to apply like ‘icing on a cake’ – in thick amounts.

-When the baby makes a poo, gently wash away the stool and apply more cream.
+When the baby makes a poo, gently wash away the stool and apply more cream to the baby’s skin.

 The goal is to avoid seeing the irritation on the bum as it should be generously coated.
-I also avoid using diaper wipes, which often have alcohol in them, as these can be irritating to the skin.
+I also avoid using diaper wipes, which often have alcohol in them, as they can irritate the skin and cause more diaper dermatitis.
 When the contact dermatitis is present, I suggest using water and a face cloth to clean the diaper area instead.

 I do not recommend applying baby powder to the baby’s diaper area, as the baby can inhale the powder and cause severe respiratory injury.
-I also do not recommend using cornstarch for diaper rash, which may lead to yeast growth (see below).
+I also do not recommend using cornstarch for diaper rash, leading to yeast growth (see below).
+Diaper dermatitis responds best to zinc-based cream and keeping the diaper area clean and dry.
+Diaper change often to prevent irritated skin.

 Sometimes all you need is a little diaper-free time.
 Allowing the area to get dry with air can work wonders.